Assistant Practitioner (Level 5)

 Award

 Level 5 Higher Apprenticeship award and Foundation Degree in Health and Social Care Assistant Practitioner.
+The degree certificate will mention the chosen pathway.

 Programme Cost